smallpaes/Cellvoyant-Data-Visualization-Tool/README.md

   - Track rendering frame rate (FPS)
 - Technology evaluation:
   - Consider evaluating Deck.gl as an alternative rendering solution to compare performance and features

+### Coding side

+- Refactor useViewport and OffscreenViewport class logic to make it easier to manage

 ## Known Issues